 Traffic can be tricky, so arrive early and bring your patience.
 (Many avoid that problem by arriving on motorcycle.
 This is a favorite group outing for motorcycle clubs from Miami and Fort Lauderdale.)
 Parking is provided by local charities within walking distance of the festival.

 A few tips: No pets, no coolers and be prepared to walk.

 The Tamiami Trail makes a scenic route to Everglades City — here’s our guide to that road.
-But be aware that Everglades restoration is causing frequent traffic delays in winter 2013 as new bridges are built.

 From the north, you can also take I-75 south to Collier Boulevard (County Road 951), south to U.S. 41 (Tamiami Trail), then east to State Road 29, which will take you south into Everglades City.

 From the Atlantic Coast, take Alligator Alley (I-75) west to SR 29, then straight south to Everglades City.

 To help plan your trip:

 - Loop Road: Storied road through the Everglades

 - Shark Valley entrance to Everglades National Park